 Appendix A

-Support Services
+Technical Support Services

 Service Standards:

-Licensor provides the Support Services Monday through Friday from 8am ET to 8pm ET directly to Licensee through the Licensee Contact.
+Licensor provides TechnicalSupport Services Monday through Friday from 8am ET to 8pm ET directly to Licensee through the Licensee Contact.
 Licensor support personnel are available by telephone to receive support requests.
 The toll free telephone number is 1-888-679-5286.

+From 8pm ET to 8am ET and for weekends and holidays, a voice message can be left stating the issue and contact information.
 In addition, as a backup way to contact Licensor support personnel, the email address for support is ibissupport@sensciosystems.com.
+Licensor will respond to these messages and emails during the standard service support hours.

 Licensor support assigns case number and priority level.
 Licensor support may provide Licensee with a temporary solution that enables Licensee functionality to resume while continuing to work towards identifying a more permanent solution.
 Licensor support work cases in accordance with the Priority Level Table below until resolution has been achieved.